BasitAli164/Coding-practice/README.md

 # Coding-practice
-Here I practice code means not use for any project .This repository totally for practice where i practice different type of programming language like C++, javaScript and anther like html,css
+Here I practice code means not use for any project .This repository totally for practice where i practice different type of programming language like C++, javaScript and another like html,css

 JavaScript with JavaScript.info
 Started Date:- 25/11/2024